Eulanda/EulandaConnect/docs/functions/Export-DeliveryToXml.md

 ```

 ## DESCRIPTION
 The delivery note to be exported is selected either by the ID or the delivery note number.
 You can specify the XML root node via $root.
-Additionally $arrRoot can be specified.
+Additionally `-arrRoot` can be specified.
 The positions are then appended to this.

 ## EXAMPLES